zachglick/apnet/README.md

 You can now call `import apnet` from any python script.
 (There is no further need to work out of this repository).
-Verify that the installation was succesful by running the following of code, which predicts the interaction energy of a water dimer:
+Verify that the installation was succesful by running the following snippet of code, which predicts the interaction energy of a water dimer:
 ```
 import apnet
 import qcelemental as qcel